Once Upon a Dream (The Rascals album): Reception

 In his review for Allmusic, music critic Thom Jurek, who highly praised the album, noted the influence of Sgt.
-Pepper's Lonely Hearts Club Band and wrote the Rascals "put their own spin on it by adding their trademark blue-eyed soul and jazz influences to the mix of psychedelia...
+Pepper's Lonely Hearts Club Band and wrote that the Rascals "put their own spin on it by adding their trademark blue-eyed soul and jazz influences to the mix of psychedelia...
 All details aside, though, a listen to this platter is startling.
 Its sophisticated orchestral and vocal arrangements are remarkable even in the 21st century...
 It's an under-celebrated masterpiece of the psychedelic era and belongs next to Pet Sounds and Sgt.
 Pepper's on the shelf because it is easily as sophisticated, and once heard in its entirety, can never be forgotten."

 Track listing

 All songs are written by Felix Cavaliere and Eddie Brigati, except where otherwise indicated.